 To make sure workers aren’t put at risk for falls, construction companies must make thorough training and safety equipment mandatory on worksites.
 Newer construction workers should be adequately trained and experienced before they’re allowed to work from great heights.

 All construction workers, regardless of experience, will benefit from safer work sites and protective equipment.
 Personal fall arrest systems should be mandatory on all construction sites where structures are more than one story high.

 Standing Up for the Rights of Boston Construction Workers

 In 2018, construction fatalities accounted for 36% of all fatal work injuries.
 Falls from an upper level to a lower one were the leading cause of death for Massachusetts workers, most of which occurred on construction sites.

 Construction companies in Massachusetts can do better by their workers.
 Construction workers have a tough and important job, but they’re not always treated with the respect they deserve.

 Construction workers are often classified as independent contractors, which means they’re denied workers’ compensation benefits that the rest of us take for granted.

 Additionally, young, Hispanic construction workers who work for small construction companies have the highest death rates of any group of workers in the nation.
 These workers are often immigrants, and they’re thrown into dangerous work environments by companies that should be doing more to give them the training and equipment needed to do the job safely.

 If You Need an Advocate, Jason Stone Injury Lawyers Is Here for You

-If you’ve been seriously injured on the job or if you’ve lost a loved one who died a preventable death, we want to help you explore your legal options.
+If you’ve been seriously injured on the job or if you’ve lost a loved one who died a preventable death, we want to help you explore your legal options and to find out what damages can you recover.
 Contact our Boston construction worker injury lawyers today for a free consultation.